 About

-This fundraiser was created after we witnessed the challenges children and teens face during cancer treatment, especially managing chemotherapy ports without specialized port shirts.
+This initiative was created after we witnessed the challenges children and teens face during cancer treatment, especially managing chemotherapy ports without specialized port shirts.
 Frequent dressing checks often require lifting or removing clothing, making an already difficult experience uncomfortable and disruptive.
 We also noticed that existing port shirts are often expensive and limited to dull, clinical designs.
 A child may have their port accessed over 50 times during the course of their treatment.

 Childhood Cancer